asynkron/gam-web/src/docs/concepts/supervision.md

 Each supervisor is configured with a function translating all possible failure causes (i.e. exceptions) into one of the four choices given above; notably, this function does not take the failed actor's identity as an input.
 It is quite easy to come up with examples of structures where this might not seem flexible enough, e.g. wishing for different strategies to be applied to different subordinates.
 At this point it is vital to understand that supervision is about forming a recursive fault handling structure.
 If you try to do too much at one level, it will become hard to reason about, hence the recommended way in this case is to add a level of supervision.

-Akka.NET implements a specific form called “parental supervision”.
+ProtoAct implements a specific form called “parental supervision”.
 Actors can only be created by other actors—where the top-level actor is provided by the library—and each created actor is supervised by its parent.
 This restriction makes the formation of actor supervision hierarchies implicit and encourages sound design decisions.
 It should be noted that this also guarantees that actors cannot be orphaned or attached to supervisors from the outside, which might otherwise catch them unawares.
 In addition, this yields a natural and clean shutdown procedure for (sub-trees of) actor applications.

 >**Warning**<br/>
 >Supervision related parent-child communication happens by special system messages that have their own <br/>